GEC’s Covid-19 Response Plan

 Is Covid-19 coming to Africa?
 Probably.
 Learn more Here

 Prologue: On March 17, 2020, the government of Tanzania mandated all Tanzanian schools to close immediately and all students to return home if attending residential schools.
 For GEC, this means that our sole program partner was shuttered for an unknown duration.
-As of May 10th, schools remain closed and there is no update from the government as to when they may be allowed to re-open.
+As of June 15, 2020, the government mandated all schools reopen June 29th.
 Term 2 begins in July; school year terminates in December.

 I certainly don’t know the definite answers to any of these imperative questions.
 What I do know is this:

 - GEC is proactively and deliberately trying to navigate the consequences of Covid-19 to the best of our ability and wisdom, within a context of limited information and even more limited predictability.

 - What will carry us through this and out the other side are primarily these four truths: